TheJordanWine/Interop-Cellular-IoT/docs/client_c.md

-# C++ Client
+# C Client

 ## Introduction

-The `client` folder will represent the device application.
-This code can be placed in any resource constrained device, the following project was tested on a raspberry pi model 3 with wifi enabled access.
+The `client_c` folder will represent the device application.
+This code can be placed in any resource constrained device, the following project was tested on a BG96 with LTE Cat M1 cellular enabled access.

 ## Archeciture Design